neoforged/Documentation/docs/blocks/index.md

 ### `DeferredRegister.Blocks` helpers

-We already discussed how to create a `DeferredRegister.Blocks`, and that it returns `DeferredBlock`s.
+We already discussed how to create a `DeferredRegister.Blocks` [above], as well as that it returns `DeferredBlock`s.
 Now, let's have a look at what other utilities the specialized `DeferredRegister` has to offer.
 Let's start with `#registerBlock`:

 ```java
 public static final DeferredRegister.Blocks BLOCKS = DeferredRegister.createBlocks("yourmodid");